Garsondee/What-the-Tide-Dragged-In/Root/Scenes/Act2/02_04_The_Shamans_Warning.md

 The hair along your spine rises.
 The forest sounds—birds, insects, rustling leaves—all stop at once, like someone pressed pause on the world.
 Your whiskers twitch, sensing movement you can't quite see.
 The scent hits you a moment later: lynx.
 Wild, powerful, mixed with something herbal and old—sage smoke, crushed pine needles, earth magic.

-The Slynx Shaman materializes from the shadows between two birch trees.
+The Lynx Shaman materializes from the shadows between two birch trees.
 She moves without sound, her large paws leaving no trace on the leaf litter.
 Her eyes are ancient, amber, and far too knowing.
 The air around her feels *different*—charged, like just before a thunderstorm.
 Your fur stands on end involuntarily.

 She looks at each of you in turn, her gaze heavy with meaning.
 When she speaks, her voice is low, resonant, pitched to carry through the incomprehensible barrier of Lynx-Conlang.
 The words are gibberish to you, but the urgency is unmistakable.
 She's trying to *warn* you of something.